Cherbourg Project: Escape

 As the boats passed Gibraltar into the Mediterranean, the British monitoring station flashed a signal, asking the boats to identify themselves.
 The boats gave no reply, and a Lloyd's helicopter circling over them detected no flags or identity numbers.
 The British personnel, who had heard the media reports of the disappearance of the Israeli boats from Cherbourg, correctly guessed the boat's nationalities and true destination, then flashed the signal "bon voyage".
 The Israelis took it as a signal that the British understood who they were.
-The boats were finally spotted by television crews in the Mediterranean as they travelled fast towards Israel, hugging the coast of North Africa.
+The boats were spotted by television crews in the Mediterranean as they travelled fast towards Israel, hugging the coast of North Africa.
 Near Crete, Israeli Air Force F-4 Phantom fighters met up with the boats and flew low overhead in escort.

 French Defence Minister Michel Debré ordered an air strike to sink the boats.
 The French Chief of Staff refused to obey and replied he would resign rather than obey the order.
 The order was countermanded by Prime Minister Jacques Chaban-Delmas, who prevented any further escalation.
 Although the French government was furious, it realized that there was little that could be done, since the boats were already on the high seas when the ruse was uncovered.
 French Foreign Minister Maurice Schumann warned that if the boats appeared in Israel, "the consequences will be very grave indeed".

 The Israeli boats sailed a total of 3145 nmi, beginning in the English Channel, and arriving at the Kishon Shipyard port in Haifa bay on 31 December.
 The boats were met with public jubilation when they arrived in Israel.

 The navy's commander in chief during the operation was Rear-Admiral Avraham Botzer (Cheetah).
 The commanding officer of the operation was Captain Hadar Kimhi (later commodore commander of Haifa Navy-Base and naval attaché in Britain during the 1973 Yom Kippur War), with Commander Ezra Kedm Krishinski, nicknamed Karish (Shark) as his deputy (later commodore and commander of the Red Sea theatre).
 The boats were: